Outdoor Living

 Skylights for flat roofs must be fitted in a sloping manner for easier drainage of rainwater.
 Without slanting a skylight, rainwater will collect and form a pool on the glass.
 This becomes a problem even after the water evaporates as it leaves ugly marks and stains.

-Skylights must be installed properly as they can cause leaks especially on a flat roof.
+Skylights must be installed properly as they can cause leaks, especially on a flat roof.

 Repair

 Repairing a flat roof is a complex task.
-Depending on the type of roofing system, flat roof repair can range from a simple fix to an intricate repair that requires removal of the entire roof.
+Depending on the type of roofing system, flat roof repair can range from a simple fix to an intricate repair that requires the removal of the entire roof.

 As such, even if you can identify the cause of leaks by yourself, it is important to call the contractor who installed the roof for repairs.
 If this is impossible, try and look for experienced professional support.